kelloggm/object-construction-checker/README.md

 </dd>

 <dt>`@CalledMethodsPredicate(<em>logical-expression</em>)`</dt>
-</dd>permits the
-programmer to specify the permitted method calls using Java boolean syntax.
+</dd>specifies the required method calls using Java boolean syntax.

 For example, the annotation `@CalledMethodsPredicate("x && y || z")` on a type represents objects such that: